 Physics research encompasses both theoretical and experimental studies, has very profound connections with fundamental mathematics, and underlies most of the other physical sciences.
-Collaboration with the other scientific disciplines is very important to the continued health and excitement of physics, some examples being in biological physics at the molecular and cellular levels, in quantum information science at the physics-computer science interface, and in the large-scale structure and evolution of the universe (cosmology).
+Collaboration with the other scientific disciplines is very important to the continued health and excitement of physics, some examples being in biological physics at the molecular and cellular levels, in quantum information science and at the physics-computer science/engineering interface, and in the large-scale structure and evolution of the universe.
 PHY will continue to emphasize the importance of interdisciplinary research.

-Physics also supports the development of new tools and techniques needed to expand and refine our understanding of physical systems - from particle accelerators to probe physics at the energy and short-distance frontier, to femtosecond lasers to probe and control atomic and molecular systems, to LIGO, a new window to study the universe through the detection of gravitational waves.
+Physics also supports the development of new tools and techniques needed to expand and refine our understanding of physical systems - from femtosecond lasers to probe and control atomic and molecular systems, to Artificial Intelligence numerical methods for the analysis of complex data sets, to LIGO (Laser Interferometer Gravitational-Wave Observatory), a new window to study the universe through the detection of gravitational waves.
 The extraordinary sensitivity required for some of the instrumentation demands new technology development.
-For example, LIGO requires a displacement sensitivity of one ten-thousandth of the diameter of the proton to observe gravitational waves from explosive cosmological processes.
-Such development is clearly a very high-risk endeavor.
-The payoff for such investments can also be very high, both scientifically and to the economic and technological future of the nation.
-For example, the development and application of femtosecond lasers now permits radically improved laser surgery and microelectronics fabrication, and points the way towards full quantum control of physical and chemical processes.
 PHY encourages research that pushes the envelope of technology as well as the reach of science and sees this also as an investment in developing the scientific leaders of the future.

-Proposals with scope covering topics within the purview of programs outside of the Physics Division may be co-reviewed with the relevant Divisions as appropriate and at the discretion of the cognizant Program Officer.
+Proposals with scope covering topics within the purview of programs outside of the Division of Physics may be co-reviewed with the relevant Divisions as appropriate and at the discretion of the cognizant NSF Program Director.